This website uses cookies to help you make the most of your visit.

 Standards met

-The pharmacy generally has the equipment and facilities it needs to provide the services safely.
-But it could do more to ensure that its fridge is appropriately maintained.
+The pharmacy generally has the equipment it needs to provide its services safely.
+And it uses its equipment to help protect people’s personal information.

 Pharmacy details